audioxide/data/data/posts/20170517-reviews-brian-eno-ambient-1-music-for-airports.md

   listeners are obliged to attach their own emotions, and this continues to be one of the significant and long-lasting appeals of ambient music.
 week: 98
+blurb: Music for Airports comprises of calming tones that induce sedation and tranquillity.
+The sound, or lack thereof, is so loose and open-ended that listeners are obliged to attach their own emotions, which continues to be one of the significant and long-lasting appeals of ambient music.
 ---
 author: ANDRÉ
 review: >-